 Coach Jesse Ford has entered his second season with the Fisher College Women's Basketball coaching staff.
 After being named the Interim Head Coach in November of 2017, he was officially named the Head Coach on January 25th of 2018.
 During the 2017-18 season, Coach Ford was able to lead the Fisher Women’s Basketball team to a program-best 17-11 regular season record, finishing above .500 for the first time in program history.
 The record-setting season was capped off with the program’s first ever NAIA A.I.I.
 Tournament post-season appearance, dropping a competitive battle against Stillman College and finishing the season at 17-12.

-Coached by Ford, the Falcons ranked top 15 in the country in Defensive Field Goal Percentage and in Steals per Game.
-Offensively, they also ranked top 20 in the country in Assists per Game and in Made 3-pt Field Goals per Game.
+Coached by Ford, the Falcons ranked in the Top 15 in the country in both Defensive Field Goal Percentage and Steals per Game.
+Offensively, they also ranked in the Top 20 in the country in both Assists per Game and Made 3-pt Field Goals per Game.

 Ford had previously been a part of the Fisher College Men's Basketball program for four seasons as an Assistant Coach, and as the Associate Head Coach during his final season with the team.